Abstractnxgen/Coding_with_Python-Lists/.guides/content/Looping-with-range-907f.md

 There are two main ways for looping over lists.
-The first way covered in this section uses the `len()` and `range()` functions to create a list of indexes to loop over.
+The first way uses the `len()` and `range()` functions to create a list of indexes to loop over.
 The indexes are then used to get the content from your original list.

 ## for .. in range